viridia/quill_v1/README.md

 So for example, `".bg:hover > &"` is a valid selector expression, but `"&:hover > .bg"` is not valid.
 The `&` must always be on the last term.
 The reason for this is performance - Quill only supports those features of CSS that are lightning-fast.

+### Adding new hooks

+In the example source file [./examples/complex/enter_exit.rs](./examples/complex/enter_exit.rs) you'll find an example of how to add a custom hook method to the presenter context `Cx`.

+The example implements (among other things) a `cx.use_enter_exit()` method, which creates a state machine that is helpful for implementing animated open/close transitions.
+These kinds of transitions are often seen in modal dialogs, popup menus, and so on.

 ## Architecture and Rendering Lifecycle

 A Quill UI is made up of individual elements called `Views`.
 If you are familiar with web frameworks